 A Brazilian Butt Lift requires patients to take a week off work.
 The areas where the fat came from can be sore for a week or so after the treatment.
 It’s also very important not to sit on the buttocks for two weeks, because of the pressure can kill the newly placed fat cells and alter the shape, pressure also increases the risk of infection.

-Here is a before photo and a photo taken immediately after Brazilian Butt lift procedure performed by Dr Erfan from Cosmos Clinic Adelaide
+Here is a before photo and a photo taken immediately after Brazilian Butt lift procedure performed by Dr Erfan from Cosmos Aesthetics Adelaide

 Risks/Side Effects of BBL